 Long Point State Park on Lake Chautauqua, State park on Chautauqua Lake, New York.

-The park was established in 1956 when two estates were donated to create this public reserve.
-The gifts came from prominent families, including descendants of influential New York state figures from the 1800s.
+The park was created in 1956 after two private estates were donated to the state by prominent families, including descendants of influential New York figures from the 1800s.
+These gifts brought the land into public hands and turned it into the open reserve it is today.

 The waters of Chautauqua Lake attract numerous anglers seeking muskellunge, a fish species that requires specific conservation measures and size regulations for catches.